 Double Decker Living Root Bridge at Nongriat

 The plan for day two was to stay at Nongriat – home to the famous double decker living root bridge situated in the East Khasi hills.
 The ferry that had to pick us up from the boat house unfortunately did not keep time.
 When it finally came and we got into it, the skies opened up into a heavy downpour.
 With nowhere to run, we watched helplessly as our bags got wet during the 10 min journey across the lake.
 This set the stage for the rest of our trip.

-As per our original plan, we wanted to stop by Nohkalikai but due to the delay we skipped it and drove straight to Tyrna, a village from where we started the trek to Nongriat.
+As per our original plan, we wanted to stop by Nohkalikai.
+After a brief WhatsApp exchange with fellow blogger, Roving Heart who had visited Meghalaya earlier in the month, we decided to skip Nohkalikai and head straight to Tyrna, This is the village from where we started the trek to Nongriat.
 Wesley, our guide, was waiting for us at Tyrna.
 We used his house as a cloak room.
 It was raining when we got to Tyrna so we had very little hopes of our clothes drying.
 We packed essentials for a night’s stay and set off to Nongriat which is in a valley below.
 We had to trek down 3500 steps!
 Tip: Rent a bamboo walking stick at Tyrna.
 Your knees will thank you.
 Wesley filled us with trivia throughout the trek.
 There wasn’t much ‘guiding’ to be done as the route is well marked and frequented by locals and travellers.

 If you cannot spare a day to stay at Nongriat, you can visit a smaller living root bridge which is also on the way to Nongriat.
 It takes about half an hour to reach this place.